Sean0418/connectopy/docs/source/quickstart.rst

 Quickstart Guide
 ================

-This guide will walk you through the basic usage of the brain-connectome package.
+This guide will walk you through the basic usage of the connectopy package.

 Loading Data
 ------------